 The Vision Behind Our Program

 Why boxing?
-What can we learn by stepping into the ring when it comes to defining what we really desire in our lives and careers?
+What can we learn by stepping into the ring when it comes to defining what we really want in our lives and careers?

 How it started.

-Fight Co.Lab started as a simple conversation between Shea O’Neil, a developmental leadership coach and facilitator working with executives and teams, and Erin Renzas, a tech executive turned entrepreneur and author.
+Fight Co.Lab began as a conversation between Shea O’Neil — a developmental leadership coach and facilitator working with executives and teams — and Erin Renzas, a tech executive turned entrepreneur and author.

 Learning to fight your own fight.

-“I realized I was constantly fighting for the next rung in the ladder.
-I’d get there and there’d just be another fight — only this time, the stakes were higher and the fight was more exhausting.
+“I realized I’d been fighting for the next rung on the ladder.
+Every time I got there, there was another fight waiting — only this time the stakes were higher, the hits landed harder, and the exhaustion ran deeper.

-The fighting never actually ended, and I stopped being clear on what I was fighting for.
-The fight became about fighting.
-By now, I knew how to fight but the win was increasingly elusive — what winning even looked like stopped being clear.”
+The fighting never stopped; it just changed form.
+At some point, I lost sight of what I was fighting for.
+The fight became about fighting itself.
+I still knew how to fight, but the win felt increasingly out of reach — and I wasn’t even sure what winning meant anymore.”

 Boxing has always been in crisis, a sport of crisis.